 Grasshopper vs. Cricket

-There are other differences between the grasshoppers and crickets too.
+There are other differences between grasshoppers and crickets.
 Grasshoppers are larger and green, while crickets are smaller and black.
-Grasshoppers prefer grazing in the daylight while crickets are busy chirping at night.
+Grasshoppers prefer grazing in the daylight, while crickets busily chirp at night.
 Learn about other differences between the two insects here.

-Now that you know what grasshoppers like to eat, click below to download our free printable activity for kids: What’s on Grasshopper’s Plate? and help feed the grasshopper!
+Now that you know what grasshoppers like to eat, click below to download our free printable activity for kids and help feed the grasshopper!